JulianCedric/the-lessen-plan-com-frontend/README.md

 HOW DOES TheLessenPlan WORK?
 By helping you do less of what isn't working ( 'bad habits' - those habits that make time your enemy ) so that you can do more of what is ( 'good habits' - those habits that make time your ally ).

+--
+2021.03.15 - MON:

+*MVP: An app that allows users to easily track anything they want to start tracking and for how long - consider adding React Calendar.

 <!--